Block Filters

 );

-Adding new properties to the block’s wrapper component can be achieved by adding them to the wrapperProps property of the returned component.
+You can add new properties to the block’s wrapper component using the wrapperProps property of the returned component as shown in the following example.

 const { createHigherOrderComponent } = wp.compose;